“Which test should I take, the ACT vs SAT?“

 Numerous studies both prove and disprove the validity of both tests’ assumptions.

-However, if you excelled in high school and have good retention, take the ACT.
+However, if you excelled in high school and have good retention,

-If you did not excel in high school but feel you can reason your way through questions, take the SAT.
+If you did not excel in high school but feel you can reason your way through questions,

 The SAT vs ACT are remarkably similar.